-A few weeks ago, June 11th, to be exact, 9 people from the HackSoft team went to ReactNext – an annual React conference in Tel Aviv.
+Nine people from the HackSoft team went to ReactNext – an annual React conference in Tel Aviv.
 The conference focuses on React and React Native which aligns perfectly with the tech stack we use in most of our projects.

 As a non-technical founder, it can be challenging to get your product idea built & shipped to the end users.
-In this article we explore different options & explain the software development process in details.
+In this article, we explore different options & explain the software development process in details.

 We went to London for a week, to help the startups from the last PiLabs cohort with dev consulting.
-We talked software & product with the main goal – add value & don’t waste their time.
+We talked about software & product with the main goal – add value & don’t waste their time.
 Read more about our journey and observations from the visit.

 This article is going to be short in words, but plentiful in pictures.
 We did the so-called “corporate photoshoot”, thanks to Aleksander Kostov, and it turned out to be good.
 Say hi to the faces of HackSoft.

-That’s why we decided to have an outlet, where we can talk about the everyday things that are happening at HackSoft, and share our point of view about the process of software development.
+We decided to have an outlet, where we can talk about the everyday things that are happening at HackSoft, and share our point of view about the process of software development.

 This outlet is HackCast.

 HackSoft team was well represented during EuroPython 2018 in Edinburgh.
-Radoslav Georgiev, Martin Angelov, Ivaylo Donchev & Pavlin Gergov went to Edinburgh for the conference days of EuroPython and all gave a talk on different Python & Django related topics.
+Radoslav Georgiev, Martin Angelov, Ivaylo Donchev & Pavlin Gergov went to Edinburgh for the conference days of EuroPython and all gave a talk on different Python & Django-related topics.